The International Trade Blog Import Procedures

 In today’s global economy, however, manufacturers are sourcing materials and components from around the world.
 It may be more difficult than you are aware to determine the country of origin for customs purposes.

 Why is country of origin important?

 Duty rates, preferential trade agreements, trade sanctions and import quotas are regulated according to country of origin.
-Because of the revenue and admissibility issues involved, Customs is vigilant about verifying accurate country of origin.
+Because of the revenue and admissibility issues involved, U.S. Customs and Border Protection (CBP) is vigilant about verifying accurate country of origin.

 How do I determine the country of origin of my products for duty purposes?

 If your product is subject to any of the myriad of free trade agreements or duty preference programs, the definition of country of origin is spelled out for you in excruciating detail.

 Country of origin of products subject to modern free trade agreements are subject to detailed rules based upon the Harmonized Tariff Schedule (HTS) classification of the good.
 These rules are listed within the general notes of the HTS.